-- 4.4.1 Theoretical knowledge instructional and practical skill training time - a) The RPTO shall ensure that adequate time should be allocated to classroom exercises, progress tests, revision, demonstrations, films etc., must necessarily be made by the organisation.

-4.4.2 Time limit for course

-- a) The training course shall be completed within the following timeline: - 1) Theoretical knowledge training phase 08 months. - 2) Practical skill training phase 04 months. - b) This timeline starts when the course is commenced.

-4.4.3 Approval of the CAAM for each student intake
+- 4.4.1 Theoretical knowledge instructional and practical skill training time - a) The RPTO shall ensure that adequate time should be allocated to classroom exercises, progress tests, revision, demonstrations, films etc., must necessarily be made by the organisation. - 4.4.2 Time limit for course - a) The training course shall be completed within the following timeline: - 1) Theoretical knowledge training phase 08 months. - 2) Practical skill training phase 04 months. - b) This timeline starts when the course is commenced. - 4.4.3 Approval of the CAAM for each student intake

-- a) The request shall be submitted to CAAM at least 28 working days before the commencement of the RCoC course with the information on the current status of the flight instructors, aircraft and other relevant matters which provide complete picture of the current situation of the RPTO. - b) This shall be made via an email to drone.rpto@caam.gov.my.
+- a) The request shall be submitted to CAAM at least 14 calendar days before the commencement of the RCoC course with the information on the current status of the flight instructors, aircraft and other relevant matters which provide complete picture of the current situation of the RPTO.
+RPTO is also required to comply with other agencies requirements. - b) This shall be made via an email to drone.rpto@caam.gov.my.
 In the subject field, put a "request for new batch intake for state your RPTO".
 Within the body of the e-mail, indicate the details required in item (a) above.

-4.5 Manual and teaching materials
+4.5 Manual and Teaching Materials